b2network/docs/tech_architecture/B2_DSN_AI.md

 * Definition

-   **Signal** is the core primitive of DSN-AI: a Signal consists of fields such as "type code + schema hash + payload + timestamp + signature," and is recorded on the B² Rollup, ultimately anchored to Bitcoin L1, thus possessing global consistency, immutability, and verifiability.
+   **Signal** is the core primitive of AI Signal: a Signal consists of fields such as "type code + schema hash + payload + timestamp + signature," and is recorded on the B² Rollup, ultimately anchored to Bitcoin L1, thus possessing global consistency, immutability, and verifiability.
 It serves as both a **communication contract**—any heterogeneous agent in cloud, private servers, or local devices can complete service discovery and event routing simply by publishing a "capability Signal"; and as an **identity and audit credential**, providing execution traceability and causal ordering through ECDSA signatures and an on-chain timeline.
 For data streams or decision results with economic value, a Signal can also upgrade to a **paid Signal**: the publisher embeds payment conditions and encrypted key indexes in the payload, and subscribers must first complete on-chain micropayments or zero-knowledge commitments to unlock the symmetric key and read the encrypted payload, achieving cryptographic secure paid subscriptions.
 This allows modules for perception, planning, decision-making, execution, and learning to be freely combined in a hot-swappable manner across frameworks and platforms, while also giving rise to a new data/model-as-a-service economy.

 * Data Structure